Vacuum-Tube/OSM-TPF2-Importer/res/scripts/osm_importer/README.md

 It could also happen that the game crashes here with `Assertion 'proposalData.errorState.Empty() || g_allowApplyWithErrorsHack' failed.`
 This means that due to an obstacle, a town can not be created by the API, unfortunately leading to a crash.
-If your map is empty, the only obstacle is water.
+If your map is empty, the only obstacle could be water.
-Check any towns that are near water and remove them from `osmdata.lua`.
+Thus, check any towns that are near water and remove them from `osmdata.lua`.

 ## __2. Forests__